-I ran into this question on Quora, so I started answering it there, this is an extension of that post specifically for programmers.
+I discovered this question on Quora, so I answered it; this post is an extension of that post for programmers.

-Ask for what you feel you need and fits a reasonable market rate for your prospective position.
+Ask for what you need and what fits the market rates for your prospective position.

 Ask yourself these questions.

-- How much money do I need to pay the bills and save for retirement?
+- How much money do I need for retirement savings bills? — Requirements

 A little introspection goes a long way.
-Research is essential to understand what you are worth.
+Research is essential to understand your market rate.

 Use this information to set your price.

 LinkedIn is the defacto site for professionals.
 If you’re not on LinkedIn, I recommend joining immediately.
-It will help boost your salary by giving you new opportunities and connections.
-It has a salary calculator along with the other websites.
+It will give you new opportunities and connections.

 Set Your Price